kanaria69/Mainecoco/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## How do you steal a coat?
+You jacket.